TheLittleNestPlayschool/TheLittleNest/docs/26-character-bible.md

 "Let's see what happens."

 And that is exactly the kind of companion I'd want beside a child who is just beginning to discover the world.

+Pico is not the child who always knows what to do.
+He is the child who always believes it is worth trying.
 ---

 # Characters and the Living Stage